Steve is currently a stay at home father and home taker. He enjoys playing in the sand, flying kites and spending time with his children.

-I’m usually fishing with one of my 10'6 and a 6500 ambassador baitcasting reel.
-I use roe and a barbless 2 or 3 aught hook, on a 2-3 foot long leader, using 20 lb stern line.
-I run on average 9 feet of float.
-Fenwick rods
+I’m usually fishing with one of my 10'6 Fenwick rods and a 6500 ambassador baitcasting reel.
+I use roe and a barbless 2 or 3 aught hook, on a 2-3 foot long leader, using a 20 lb stern line.
+On average, I run 9 feet of float.

-The odd day I’ll fish for sockeye and use a 1-2 aught hook with wool.
-I’ll bottom-bounce using a three way swivel and a rubber led weight.
+On an odd day, I’ll fish for sockeye and use a 1-2 aught hook with wool.
+I’ll bottom-bounce using a three-way swivel and a rubber led weight.
 The sockeye don’t go after roe in the river and they swim with their mouths open, so the trick is to snag them.
 I catch a lot of steelhead bottom-bouncing, but it's a lot of work casting and reeling in constantly.
 I enjoy float fishing more.

-The steelhead trout is an endangered species, so in most places they are catch and release.
+The steelhead trout is an endangered species, so in most places, they are catch and release.
 You have to get a license to fish them and it costs about 20 dollars.
 Their lifespan is 11 years and they can reach up to 55 lbs in weight.
 Fishermen have nicknamed these beautiful fish the "river rockets" and having one on your line is a real thrill.
-I enjoy catching steelhead the most, but it's also good when your catching fish you can keep, especially when its a doe and you can top up your bait box.
-The biggest steelhead I’ve landed was 20-25 lbs and they average around 10lbs.
+I enjoy catching steelhead the most, but it's also good when you catch fish you can keep, especially when its a doe and you can top up your bait box.
+The biggest steelhead I’ve landed was 20-25 lbs, and they average around 10lbs.
 Next year I’m confident I’ll get the big one!

 Some years we use the gill net to food fish and others the dip nets.
 This year we spent a day dip netting for the second year in a row and had much better results this time.
-The sockeye were bubbling and we’d dipped on average 10 at a time.
-It was a long day and lot of work packing fish but it was also a lot of fun.
+The sockeye were bubbling and we’d dipped, on average, 10 at a time.
+It was a long day and a lot of work packing fish, but it was also a lot of fun.
 My wife's family really goes out of their way to make sure our freezer is full for the year, and I’m so grateful.

 One of my favourite parts of our vacation is the family and friends we get to spend it with.
 Family travels from all over to spend a few weeks together and the family that lives there is very hospitable.
 The people I meet when fishing are amazing.
 I love talking to the old pros getting tips and listening to their stories.
-One old timer in particular is 84 years old and is the first one in the river nearly every morning fishing like a 20 year old.
+One old-timer, in particular, is 84 years old and is the first one in the river nearly every morning fishing like a 20-year-old.
 Some days he visits our camp with his banjo.
-This year we spent two weeks in Hazelton, which has been our shortest trip yet, and it broke my heart having to leave.
+This year we spent two weeks in Hazelton, which has been our shortest trip yet, and it broke my heart to have to leave.

 I live in the Okanagan where it's very hot and dry all summer, so going up north where it can get a little cold and wet in the summer is a big adjustment.
 The beautiful scenery, community and the fishing always make up for the rainy weather.